afwoa/afwoa.github.io/src/content/accession/selection/wots/packing/_index.md

 This page will help you keep track of items that you still need to obtain.
 This should be a fairly comprehensive list, but if you find anything to be missing, please reach out.
 The official packing list can be found in the [WOTS Reporting Guide](https://www.afaccessionscenter.af.mil/Portals/78/WOTS/Documents/WOTS%20Reporting%20Guide.pdf).

+Note that Amazon links are affiliate links to cover the costs of this website and other AFWOA services.
+Additionally, images used not necessarily the same as the linked products and are provided for easy reference.

 ### Filters

 {{< productsjs >}}

 ## Service Uniform